Zero COVID Cases Reported Outside Quarantine for 2nd Day in Row

-That makes a total of 896 new cases reported, 362 fewer than the 1,258 reported yesterday, Sunday, May 15, and the lowest number since 896 cases were reported back on March 22.
+That makes a total of 593 new cases reported, 226 fewer than the 819 reported yesterday, Saturday, May 21.

-Four deaths were also reported in Shanghai, taking the death toll in the current outbreak to 575, with all reported to have had underlying diseases.

 That makes a total of 0 cases reported outside of central quarantine for the second day in a row.